 Houston is the largest city in the state of Texas and the fourth largest city in the United States.
 The greater Houston area is estimated more than 3 million people and composes an area of over 600 square miles.

-Houston has been rated as some of the most congested traffic in the state of Texas and also ranks nationally in that dubious category.
-Particularly congested are the major highways such as Interstate 10, US 290, Interstate 45 and Interstate 59.
+Houston has been rated as having some of the most congested traffic in the state of Texas and also ranks nationally in that dubious category.
+Particularly congested are the major highways such as Interstate 10, US 290, Interstate 45, and Interstate 59.

-It’s no surprise that the larger the numbers of motorists on the highway have a direct correlation to the number of truck accidents that occur.
+It’s no surprise that the larger the numbers of motorists on the highway directly correlate to the number of truck accidents that occur.
 Today, there are an estimated 17 million commercial trucks licensed in America.

-The Texas Department of Transportation confirms that 18 wheelers can weigh up to 80,000 pounds and take approximately one-third longer to stop at highway speeds than a passenger car or pickup truck.
-It is impossible for Harris County motorists to avoid completely driving around big rigs.
+The Texas Department of Transportation confirms that 18-wheelers can weigh up to 80,000 pounds and take approximately one-third longer to stop at highway speeds than a passenger car or pickup truck.
+Harris County motorists can’t avoid completely driving around big rigs.

 - Avoid allowing an 18 wheeler or tractor-trailer to tailgate.
-A tailgating truck may lead you changing lanes when you can safely do so or allowing the truck to get ahead of you.
+A tailgating truck may lead you to change lanes when you can safely do so or allow the truck to get ahead of you.
 Speeding up to the extent you can do so legally and safely is also an option to keep a big rig off your tail.

 - Careful passing– If you pass a tractor-trailer on the highway, do not move back over into its Lane until you are a safe distance in front of the truck.
 As set forth above, there is a blind spot in the front of the truck, and these big rigs take much longer to stop.

-We fight for maximum compensation for your injuries, and your damages can include such things as medical bills, lost income, pain and suffering, disability and disfigurement.
-For those who have lost loved one in a wrongful death truck accident, damages differ depending on whether the victim died instantly or survive for a time after the crash.
+We fight for maximum compensation for your injuries, and your damages can include such things as medical bills, lost income, pain and suffering, disability, and disfigurement.
+For those who have lost a loved one in a wrongful death truck accident, damages differ depending on whether the victim died instantly or survived for a time after the crash.

 Call Us at – 281-893-0760 – 24/7

-We have been helping truck accident victims for over three decades and have a record of success second to none.
+Our truck accident attorneys in Houston have been helping truck accident victims for over three decades and have a record of success.